The Bronx County Archives

-Today, The Bronx County Archives consist of more that 130 separate collections, which contain original audio recordings and moving images, documents, manuscripts, photographs, books, maps, and city directories going back to pre-Civil War days until the present, covering not only Bronx history and culture but also the history of New York City and lower Westchester County.
+Today, The Bronx County Archives consist of more that 150 separate collections, which contain original audio recordings and moving images, documents, manuscripts, photographs, books, maps, and city directories going back to the early nineteenth century until the present, covering not only Bronx history and culture but also the history of New York City and lower Westchester County.
 There is also an important collection of Bronx newspapers housed at The Bronx County Archives, beginning with the first issue of The Bronx Home News from 1907.

 An ever-increasing number of archival collections exist for The Bronx's African American and Latino populations.
 This is due in large part to the Bronx African American History Project, which the Society started in 2002 with Fordham University, and the Bronx Latino History Project, a joint undertaking of the Society and Lehman College.
 Through the medium of oral histories, both of these community-based projects have been collecting rich documentation of Black and Latino experiences in The Bronx.
 The projects additionally continue to generate or acquire relevant archival collections.

 A complete listing of collections within The Bronx County Archives can be found here.

 To set up a research appointment, see Archives Appointments.

 Donating to the Collections